Lebowski89/autobrr_docker_suite/README.md

 Notes:
-(i) Setting up indexers/irc/filters and other config options in autobrr is done within the webui post-install (ii) Inputting autobrr's api into omegabrr and omegabrr's api into autobrr is done post-install (iii) You will need to input the filter id for each client as you make autobrr omegabrr filters for each client.
+(i) Setting up indexers/irc/filters and other config options in autobrr is done within the webui post-install (ii) Inputting autobrr's api into omegabrr and omegabrr's api into autobrr is done post-install (iii) You will need to input the filter id for each omegabrr client post-install.